openssl/web/docs/OpenSSL300Design.md

 *   FIPS Provider: Implements a set of algorithms that are FIPS validated and are made available via the Core.
 This includes the following supporting services:
-    *   POST: Power On Self Test
+    *   POST: Power On Self Test that perform:
         *   KAT: Known Answer Tests
         *   Integrity Check
     *   Low Level Implementations: This is the set of components that actually implement the cryptographic primitives (to meet the FIPS-mandated self-contained requirement).
-*   Engines Provider: A shim that allows existing engines to work when called via the Core.
 *   Legacy Provider: Provides implementations of older algorithms that will be exposed via EVP-level APIs.
 *   3rd Party Providers: Eventually, third-parties may provide their own providers.
 A third-party provider, like any other provider, implements a set of algorithms that will be accessible to applications and other providers via the Core.
+*   Null Provider: A provider that does nothing.
+This can be useful for testing that the correct library context is used.
+*   Base Provider: A provider for serialization of keys.
+The FIPS provider requires this since it does not contain methods to load keys.
+The Base provider is also embedded in the default provider.

 ### Packaging View {#package-view}